 The Road Transport Department (RTD) has been offering innovative online services to the public and to special interest groups since 2004 to this day.
-Such services include the mechanical vehicle inspection by private vehicle technical inspection centres, vehicle registration by vehicle importers, road tax renewal, reservation of date and time of examination for obtaining a driving license and auction or direct purchase of vehicle registration number.
+Such services include the mechanical vehicle inspection by private vehicle technical inspection centres, vehicle registration by vehicle importers, road tax renewal, vehicle immobilisation, reservation of date and time of examination for obtaining a driving license and auction or direct purchase of vehicle registration number.
 RTD online services is a useful tool in the framework of the department's overall responsibilities, as it complements the stand-alone client server-based RTD information system.

-A procurement process is taking place for the development of a new and complete fully webbased information system for the RTD, in order to provide all of its services online and take advantage of all the interoperability possibilities.
+A new and complete, fully web-based information system is being developed for the RTD, in order to provide all of its services online and take advantage of all the interoperability possibilities.
+The new system is expected to be adopted by Q4 of 2025.